ethereum/consensus-specs/specs/accounting_reform/beacon-chain.md

 def get_inactivity_penalty_deltas(state: BeaconState) -> Tuple[Sequence[Gwei], Sequence[Gwei]]:
     """
     Return inactivity reward/penalty deltas for each validator.
-    Note: function exactly the same as Phase 0 other than the selection of `matching_target_attesting_indices`
+    Note: function exactly the same as Phase 0 other than the selection of `matching_target_attesting_indices` and `penalties`
     """
     penalties = [Gwei(0) for _ in range(len(state.validators))]